prettyboymp/woocommerce/plugins/woocommerce-pos/README.md

 ## Installation

-1. Upload the `woocommerce-pos` folder to the `/wp-content/plugins/` directory
+1. Upload the `woocommerce-pos` zip to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the plugin settings through WooCommerce > Settings > Emails